jonriber/tech-interview-prep/HackerRank/Interview Preparation Kit/Dictionaries and Hashmaps/Ramsom Note/solution_process.md

 Doing brute force way, incrementing each find of the initial array, on the correct dictionary key.
 Frequency will be the value of it.

+## function return

+This function should return no value.
+It is expected just to print "Yes" or "No".